lynxlynxlynx/gemrb-mods/README.md

 * Any of the Infinity Engine games

 **Copy each mod you want to your game dir individually!** Weidu doesn't handle nesting well.

-TODO
-====
-* create a multicomponent gemrb-tweakpack for all the trivial tweaks and toggles
-* consider traifying the remaining mods